 Apart from the price, the Galaxy 23 and Pixel 7 differ in design, chipset, battery and display size.
 For instance, Google has a so-called camera bar running across the width of the chassis and uses its home-made chipset, known as the Tensor 2, while the Galaxy S23 runs on a special version of the Snapdragon 8 Gen 2 and lacks a camera bar or camera bump.
 Scroll down for a side-by-side look at the differences in specs.

+The camera is a key deciding factor when buying a flagship phone.
+It's worth noting that the Galaxy S23 has a dedicated telephoto camera for capturing faraway objects, which isn't available on the more affordable Pixel 7.
+You have to move up to the $899 Pixel 7 Pro for that sweet optical telephoto zoom.
 Last year's Galaxy S22 was already one of the best nighttime camera phones, beating out the Pixel 7 Pro in our tests.
 It'll be interesting to see how much further the upgraded Galaxy S23 will take it.
 The Galaxy S23 Ultra, the most expensive in Samsung's new Galaxy S line, has a 200-megapixel main camera capable of getting a lot of extra detail and color into its photos.

 For more information on how Samsung's Galaxy S23 series compares with Google's Pixel 7 series, take a look at below.

 Samsung Galaxy S23 series specs vs. Google Pixel 7 series